TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 Imagine an outer method that wants to invoke the aforementioned method but make an additional change as part of the same transaction.

-Both scenarios above are supported by default, because a scope joins an encompassing scope by default.
-If the inner method is invoked on its own, with no encompassing scope, it creates the DbContext at start and commits the transaction at the end.
-However, if the inner method is invoked from the outer method, which has provided an encompassing scope, then the inner scope will merely perform its work as part of the outer scope.
+Both scenarios above are supported by default, because a scope joins the encompassing scope.
+If the inner method is invoked on its own, with no encompassing scope, it creates the DbContext at the start and commits the transaction at the end.
+On the other hand, if the inner method is invoked from the outer method, which has provided an encompassing scope, then the inner scope will merely perform its work as part of the outer scope.
 It is the outer scope that creates the DbContext and commits the transaction.

 ```cs
 public async Task AddMoneyTransfer(Account account, Transfer transfer)